Tell us what we are doing right and let us know when something goes wrong.

-If you wish to make a complaint about how we have dealt with an issue, you have the right to make a formal complaint which will be dealt with using our complaints procedures.
+If you are still dissatisfied with how we have dealt with an issue, you have the right to make a formal complaint under our complaints procedures.

 You can also report problems on the move through your smart phone or tablet using Love Newham which is part of the Love Clean Streets app.